-- 2.16.
-When appointing new directors, the Board and the Nomination and Remuneration Committee will look to ensure that an appropriate balance of skills, experience, expertise and diversity is maintained. - 2.17.
-In considering the selection, appointment and re-election of directors, the Nomination and Remuneration Committee implements Qube's policy of maintaining a Board with a mix of skills,
+- 2.18.
+When appointing new directors, the Board and the Nomination and Remuneration Committee will look to ensure that an appropriate balance of skills, experience, expertise and diversity is maintained. - 2.19.
+In considering the selection, appointment and re-election of directors, the Nomination and Remuneration Committee implements Qube's policy of maintaining a Board with a mix of skills, experience and diversity of backgrounds suitable for Qube's current and anticipated future circumstances.
+External consultants will be engaged to assist with the selection process as necessary. - 2.20.
+The Nomination and Remuneration Committee will assess candidates against a range of criteria developed for the role and in doing so will consider their background, experience, personal qualities and professional skills.
+Once a shortlist of suitable candidates is identified, the Committee will undertake interviews of, and background checks into, prospective candidates.
+These checks include but are not limited to solvency, criminal record and reference checks.
+Following this assessment, the Committee will provide its recommendation of the preferred candidates to the full Board to consider prior to making a determination on the appointment.
+Each Board member will have the opportunity to meet with the proposed appointee. - 2.21.
+New directors receive formal letters of appointment setting out the key terms, conditions and expectations of their appointment.
+They are also required to declare their material interests which are tabled before the Board in accordance with Qube's Constitution and the ASX Listing Rules.
+Directors to be re-elected are reviewed by the Nomination and Remuneration

-- experience and diversity of backgrounds suitable for Qube's current and anticipated future circumstances.
-External consultants will be engaged to assist with the selection process as necessary and each Board member will have the opportunity to meet with the nominated director. - 2.18.
-The Nomination and Remuneration Committee will assess candidates against a range of criteria developed for the role and in doing so consider their background, experience, personal qualities and professional skills.
-Following this assessment, the Committee will provide its recommendation of the preferred candidates to the full Board to consider prior to making a determination on the appointment. - 2.19.
-Directors receive formal letters of appointment setting out the key terms, conditions and expectations of their appointment.
-Directors to be re-elected are reviewed by the Nomination and Remuneration Committee.
+Committee.
 Directors are re-elected in accordance with Qube's Constitution and the ASX Listing Rules.